Bessel Equivariant Networks for Inversion of Transmission Effects in Multi-Mode Optical Fibres: Experiments

 We present the loss values for both models in Table~\ref{tab:imagenetloss}.
 This shows a similar result as for fMNIST, that our Bessel equivariant model can solve the task well, but requires the post-processing model to sharpen the image and fill in gaps in the corners.
 We compare the models' memory requirements in Figure~\ref{fig:scalability_shared}.
 Note how fewer trainable parameters translate into significantly less memory use than the complex linear model.
 This effect is seen more drastically when scaling to high resolution images, where the complex linear model runs out of memory on a $24.2$GiB Titan RTX for original and speckled images of resolution $180 \times 180$ pixels.
 Our model, in contrast, has been tested on $256 \times 256$ pixel images, requiring only $2.1$GiB, and can scale to megapixel images.

 Finally, we explore the impact on each model of reducing the size of the training dataset.
-Requiring a reduced dataset size minimises the time taken in a lab collecting data and has practical relevance as imaging cells, where imaging for an extended time can damage them.
+Requiring a reduced dataset size minimises the time taken in a lab collecting data.
 Figure~\ref{fig:scalability_shared} demonstrates that our model outperforms the complex linear model with $10 \times$-less training data, reducing the need to collect $12000$ samples to $1200$.
 The reconstructions are visualised in Appendix~\ref{app:redtrain}.